angarsky/diveintopython/learn/install/mac.md

 ## How to Update Python on Mac

 To upgrade Python on a Mac, you can use the terminal to install the latest version using homebrew or pyenv.
 First, check your current Python version by typing `python --version` in the terminal.
 Then, use the appropriate command to install the latest version.
 For Homebrew users, run `brew upgrade python` and for pyenv users, run `pyenv install [latest-version]`.
 By upgrading Python, you can enjoy the latest features and bug fixes.

+## Error: `python command not found`

+If you’re encountering the **python command not found** error on your macOS, it means that your system is unable to locate the Python command-line utility.

+This issue may arise due to multiple reasons, such as an outdated macOS version, incorrect installation path, or mistakenly removed system files.

+To fix this issue, you can try updating your macOS to the latest version or reinstalling Python.
+Alternatively, you can set the correct path for Python using the terminal or modifying your system's environmental variables.

+In summary, encountering the error `python command not found mac` is a common problem among macOS users.
+But with the right troubleshooting steps, you can quickly fix it and continue working on your Python projects.